 The standard meeting time for psychotherapy is 50 minutes.
 It is up to you, however, to determine the length of time of your sessions by scheduling extended sessions in advance.
 Requests to change the 50-minute session need to be discussed with the therapist in order for time to be scheduled in advance of the session.

 Cancellations will be subject to a full charge for the session if NOT RECEIVED AT LEAST 24 HOURS IN ADVANCE.
 This is necessary because a time commitment is made to you and is held exclusively for you.
-If you are late for your session, you will lose a portion of that session time.
+If you are late for your session, you will lose that portion of your session time.
 Time commitments are made for you and other clients after your appointment, therefore time commitments must be adhered to.

 FEES: Standard fees for counseling services are $125 for a 50-minute session.
 Standard fees for a 90-minute session are $155.
 Payments are processed through an online payment system called Stripe (https://stripe.com/payments).
 Information for setting up your payments for sessions is included in your initial email when beginning therapy.
 If you have concerns about the payment process, please ask.
 Checks and cash are discouraged as an alternative to online payment but will be considered if discussed before the session.
 A $30.00 service charge will be charged for any checks returned for any reason due to special handling.

-In the event that my professional services are needed for court-ordered proceedings, there will be a $500 administrative charge to prepare documentation, consult with my legal representatives, and appear in court for those legal matters on your behalf.
+If my professional services are needed for court-ordered proceedings, there will be a $500 administrative charge to prepare documentation, consult with my legal representatives, and appear in court for those legal matters on your behalf.
 This administrative fee is not comprehensive but will be charged and must be paid before each court-related appearance you request.

 In the event that you require professional letters, including but not limited, to documentation for Emotional Support Animals (ESA), documentation used within the workplace, medical rulings, housing, and/or other letters requiring my clinical judgment, there will be a $50 administrative charge for each documentation request.
 Although a documentation request may be made, there is no guarantee that a letter will be provided.
 If documentation cannot be provided, I will provide you with a list of qualified providers to assist you.
 You may also choose someone on your own or from another referral source.